Tsuk1ko/postversion/README.md

 ### Notice

 This script won't run `npm publish`.
-It is designed for publish package with GitHub Actions.
+It is designed for publishing package with GitHub Actions.